Learn / Blog / Article

 1. Get the full picture on user behavior

 A couple of points here.
 One is that qualitative data + quantitative data amounts to the best understanding of what users struggle with and what they want.

 Point number two is about how these two types of data interact.

 With Hotjar, you can use user feedback to filter out session recordings.
-Yep—you can only watch sessions from people who gave you negative feedback via Incoming Feedback.
+Yep—you can watch sessions just from people who gave you negative feedback.
 That’s insanely powerful.
 Without that ability, you’re stuck looking through multiple recordings just to find someone who’s experiencing the issue you want to investigate.

 Hotjar offers form and page analytics, funnel analytics, and feedback so that you can know what’s really going on.
 Like Crazy Egg, we’re known for heatmaps and session recording software, but we’re so much more than that, which sets up our next differentiator...